PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Antique and Classic Kayaks

 Kayaks manufactured before 1986 may lack standard HINs.
-The BMV has a special process for these vessels involving affidavits and sometimes physical inspection.
-My 1978 Old Town required extra paperwork but eventually got registered.
+The BMV has a special affidavit process involving documentation and sometimes physical inspection.
+My 1978 Old Town required extra paperwork but eventually received proper registration through this process.

 Registration Tips from 15 Years of Indiana Paddling

-2. Visit BMV mid-week, mid-month - Avoid the end-of-month rush
+2. Visit BMV mid-week, mid-month: Avoid end-of-month rushes when offices are packed

 Lake-Specific Regulations You Should Know